Durgarao-Guttula/StockSelection-RSI/README.md

 Get more information about Numpy at it's [Official Website](http://www.numpy.org/).

-- **OpenCV** : OpenCV-Python is a library of Python bindings designed to solve computer vision problems.
-Python is a general purpose programming language started by Guido van Rossum(Author of Python) that became very popular very quickly, mainly because of its simplicity and code readability.
+- **Pandas** : pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

-OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.
-OpenCV was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in the commercial products.
+In computer programming, pandas is a software library written for the Python programming language for data manipulation and analysis.
+In particular, it offers data structures and operations for manipulating numerical tables and time series.
+It is free software released under the three-clause BSD license.

-Get more information about OpenCV at it's [Official Website](https://opencv.org/).
+Get more information about Pandas at it's [Official Website](https://pandas.pydata.org/).

 ## Credits: